Bodybuilders and fitness models today are more shredded than ever before.

 Your body naturally produces about 25mcg of T3 each day, however if your level is considerably less than this, your doctor may prescribe you exogenous T3 (Cytomel).
 Mr Olympia legend Lee Priest has admitted to taking T3 drugs in the past (1), using 25-50mcg of Cytomel a day leading up to a competition.

 Banned fat burners such as ephedra or clenbuterol, are also used by fitness models and bodybuilders to shed fat.
-These are stimulants which stimulate the central nervous system, which in turn spikes a user’s metabolism.
+These are stimulants which rev up the central nervous system, which in turn spikes a user’s metabolism.
 Neither of these fat burners are FDA approved, due to them causing severe cardiovascular and psychological effects.
-These are:

 - Increased heart rate